The Textile Institute

-The Textile Institute is a professional body for those engaged in clothing, footwear, and textile's whose headquarters are at 8th Floor St James's Buildings, 79 Oxford Street, Manchester, M1 6FQ, UK.
+The Textile Institute is a professional body for those engaged in clothing, footwear, and textiles whose headquarters are at 8th Floor St James's Buildings, 79 Oxford Street, Manchester, M1 6FQ, UK.
 The institute was founded in 1910 and incorporated in England by a Royal Charter granted in 1925 and is a registered charity.
 The Textile Institute works to promote professionalism in textiles and its related industries worldwide.

+World President and Council

+The World President and Textile Institute Council are elected and then confirmed at the mandated Annual General Meeting.
+On 3 June 2023, the position was unopposed: